 Finally, the lithium-ion battery provides up to 5 hours per charge, which means Sound Sport Pulse will stay with you through those marathon training runs or long hours at the gym.
 User reviews are excellent for these buds, averaging over 4.0 on Amazon US.

 LG Electronics HRM Earphone

-LG’S innovative HRM earphones are connected to a lightweight medallion device that you can strap on your arm or clip on your waistband.
+Although not as slick as some of the other devices on this page, the LG Electronic HRM Earphones come in at a much lower price-point.
+These earphones connect to a lightweight medallion device that you can strap on your arm or clip on your waistband.
 This medallion serves as the data processing hub, sending real-time biometric information via Bluetooth to your compatible Android or iOS smartphone.

 The headphones allow you to track your metabolic rate and maximum oxygen consumption (VO2 max) rate and listen to your favorite music at the same time.
 The HRM Earphone Heart Rate Monitor continuously monitors a full range of data including distance, calories, steps, 3-axis accelerometer direction and more.

 The integrated sensor technology also tracks your workouts.
-You can choose to receive live feedback during fitness activities of your heart rate, steps, cadence, strokes, duration, and more.
+You can choose to receive live feedback during fitness activities on your heart rate, steps, cadence, strokes, duration, and more.

 The smart earphones are water-resistant up to 1m so you can even listen to music while you swim.
 The Dash stays secure due to its snug fit.